 Throughout the entire history of mankind, emperors and kings were attracted to the image of the mighty eagle.
 A bird that emits so much power, ruthlessness, authority and might was undoubtedly bound to become a most popular symbol among the empires of past and present.
 The Roman emperors, the Ptolemaic dynasty and the Ayyubid sultans all famously represented their imperial magnitude through the eagle.
 However, the one-headed eagle knew a specific variation in the form of a bicephalic (double-headed) bird.

-Strangely enough, the bicephalic eagle disappears for more than two thousand years and doesn’t seem to be used anymore in any notable function or representation.
-It’s only in the thirteenth century A.D. that the double-headed eagle rises again as a popular imperial symbol.
-It was indeed adopted by the Palaiologos dynasty of the Byzantine Empire as an imperial symbol and family device.
-P. Bang and D. Kolodziejczyk mention in their Universal Empire how Medieval emperors, including the Byzantine rulers, adopted Roman insignia without readjusting them to Christian sensitivities.
+Strangely enough, the bicephalic eagle disappears for more than two thousand years during which it didn’t seem to have been used anymore in any notable function or representation.
+It’s only in the thirteenth century AD that the double-headed eagle rises again as a popular imperial symbol in the region.
+It was effectively adopted by the Palaiologos dynasty of the Byzantine Empire as an imperial symbol and family device.
+Peter Bang and Dariusz Kolodziejczyk mention in their Universal Empire: A Comparative Approach to Imperial Culture and Representation in Eurasian History (2012) how Medieval emperors, including the Byzantine rulers, adopted Roman insignia without readjusting them to Christian sensitivities.
 They exemplify this with the symbol of Jupiter, the eagle so popularly used by the Romans on their standards and coins, a practice later continued by their Byzantine successors.
 In that case, the two-headed eagle could very well be a simple Roman eagle, but with a head facing westwards towards Rome and a head facing eastwards towards Constantinople, consolidating the Byzantine Roman heritage and legitimacy.

-There doesn’t any clear link to the Hittites.
-A theory that links it to ancient Anatolian imagery through the Komnenoi (who hailed from Central Anatolia) was suggested by the Greek historians Lambros and Zapheiriou, but this doesn’t find further reflection in scholarly literature and lacks any proper evidence.
-It is clear that the double-headed eagle only appeared rather late in Byzantine history, and would remain associated with its ruling Palaiologos family all the way till the fall of their capital city.
+There doesn’t exist any clear link to the Hittites.
+A theory that links it to ancient Anatolian imagery through the Komnenoi (who hailed from Central Anatolia) was suggested by the Greek historian Nikolaos Zapheiriou in his The Greek flag: from ancient times to the present (1947), but this doesn’t find further reflection in scholarly literature and lacks any proper evidence.
+It is clear that the double-headed eagle only appeared rather late in Byzantine history, and would remain associated with its ruling Palaiologos family all the way till the fall of their capital city Constantinople.
 In fact, the place where Constantine XI was crowned, in the Church of St Demetrios in the Byzantine city of Mystras, features a marble relief of a double-headed eagle.
 He is considered the last Byzantine Emperor, ruling as a member of the Palaiologos dynasty from 1449 to his death in 1453.
-The last ones to use the double-headed eagle in a Byzantine context were the emperors of Trebizond, a state that would escape Ottoman conquest until 1461.
+Nonetheless, the last ones to use the double-headed eagle in a Byzantine context were the emperors of Trebizond, a state that would escape Ottoman conquest until 1461.
 As a successor state of the Byzantine Empire, they had adopted the gold two-headed eagle on a red background so characteristic for their former overlords.
+This can be seen in the late 14th century Catalan Atlas, an important Medieval collection of maps made by Majorcan cartographer Abraham Cresques.
+At the time of the Catalan Atlas’ creation, Trebizond was ruled by Alexios III.

 At the same time the Byzantines adopted the double-headed eagle as a major symbol of their imperial power, the Seljuk Turks of Rūm, the so-called Sultanate of Rūm, started to use it in a representative way throughout the 13th century.
 It’s most probable that the Turks were influenced by their Palaiologoi counterparts.
-Just like I explained in my piece on the star and crescent, The Byzantine Empire had a huge influence on Seljuk culture, especially in Anatolia, where the Greek, Christian identity was part of the royal court.
-Rustam Shukurov describes in The Seljuks of Anatolia how the identity of the Anatolian Muslims was extremely complex, especially the elite, and included Byzantine (Greek and Christian) elements.
+Just like I explained in my piece on the star and crescent, the Byzantine Empire had a certain influence on Seljuk upper-class culture, especially in Anatolia, where the Greek and Christian identity was often a seamless part of the royal court.
+Rustam Shukurov describes in The Seljuks of Anatolia (2012) how the identity of the Anatolian Muslims was extremely complex, especially the elite, and included Byzantine (Greek and Christian) elements.
 A member of the Seljuk elite could even at times act as a Byzantine.
 Additionally, he mentions that the preservation of Christian identity by Greek brides in non-Christian environments was a normal practice.
-He concludes that Christianity and the Greek language were not exterior to local Muslim culture, but rather formed some of its constituent elements.
+He concludes that Christianity and the Greek language were not foreign to local Muslim culture, but rather formed some of its constituent elements.

-It’s therefore very likely that this symbol was adopted by the Seljuk elite of the region, famously featured in their capital Konya and the Kubad Abad Palace built for sultan Kayqubad I (1220–1236).
+It’s therefore very likely that this symbol was adopted by the Seljuk elite of the region, famously featuring in their capital Konya and the Kubad Abad Palace built for sultan Kayqubad I (1220–1236).
 This heraldic symbol spread beyond Anatolia’s borders and was used outside the Rūm Sultanate as well.
-It famously appears on the tower of the Diyarbakir Fortress, expanded and fortified by the Turkmen Artuqid beyliks that ruled the area from the 11th to 15th century A.D., and on several of their coins.
-Notice that none of the Turkic eagles wears a crown, unlike the Byzantine ones.
-Contrary to popular belief, the two-headed eagle become popular among the Turks only after the end of the Seljuk Empire (1194), and was limited to the Seljuk dynasties of Rūm and the neighboring beyliks.
+It famously appears on the tower of the Diyarbakir Fortress, expanded and fortified by the Turkmen Artuqid beyliks that ruled the area from the 11th to the 15th century AD, and on several of their coins.
+Notice that none of the Turkic eagles wear a crown, unlike the Byzantine ones.
+This suggests that the imperial meaning of the bicephalic eagle as experienced by the Byzantines was eventually lost on the Seljuk Turks.
+Contrary to popular belief, the two-headed eagle became popular among the Turks only after the end of the Great Seljuk Empire (1194), limited only to the Seljuk dynasties of Rūm and the neighboring beyliks.
 It was not used by the Seljuks of the east.

-Besides the better known Hittite, Byzantine and Seljuk use of the double-headed eagle, its occurrence is actually more widespread than you’d think.
+Besides the better known Hittite, Byzantine and Seljuk use of the double-headed eagle, its occurrence is actually more widespread than one would think.
 Ivan III of Muscovy and Emperor Sigismund of the Holy Roman Empire adopted the eagle as an appropriate sign of European imperial power from the Byzantine Empire.
-However, it didn’t always link back to the Eastern Romans.
-This was the case for the extensive and surprising use of the bicephalic eagle on post-Umayyad Iberian and Buyid Persian textiles.
+However, it didn’t always link back to the Byzantines.
+This was for example the case for the extensive and surprising use of the bicephalic eagle on post-Umayyad Iberian and Buyid Persian textiles.

 From the Hittites to Muslim Iberia and Persia, from the Byzantines to the Seljuks and all the way over to the Holy Roman Empire and Russia, it’s clear that the double-headed eagle was an enormous inspiration for royal and imperial power.
 At times a family’s coat of arms, at times bearing a religious connotation and at times a representation of a monarch’s might, this bicephalic bird remains an impressive symbol of mankind.